SeedSigner/seedsigner/docs/seed_qr/README.md

 24-word CompactSeedQR = 264 bits - 8 checksum bits = 256 bits
 ```

 How well will these bit streams fit in a "Binary" QR code?
-Referring back to the QR code capacity chart we find:
+Referring back to the QR code capacity chart we find the following for the "L" (Low) error correction mode:
 ```
 12-word mnemonic: 128bits / 8 bits per byte = 16 bytes = 21x21